 - Target your learning by developing a list of sessions you want to be part of, then be sure to take extensive notes

-- Networking is a big win, but to make the most of the networking opportunity, you should build a list of people you may want to speak to (for example, colleagues or vendors), have an objective for the conversation, and know whether you want to continue with ongoing conversations
+- Networking is a big win.
+But to make the most of the networking opportunity, build a list of people you may want to speak to (for example, colleagues or vendors).
+Ensure you have an objective for the conversation, and know whether you want to continue with ongoing conversations

 - Share your notes, summaries, and recordings with your team members

 Optimal 2022 has an impressive lineup of keynote speakers, including